How to select a power source for kWeld spot welder

 Option 1:

 The least expensive option is to use a larger lead acid car or truck battery.
 Lead acid batteries are actually very well suited for this application.
 They are built to provide a lot of power for a short time such as is used by the starter motor on an internal combustion engine.
-We would suggest that a healthy 1000CCA (cold cranking amps) battery is a good choice.
-It should be able to provide more than 1300 amps for the milliseconds that are required by the kWeld spot welder.
+We would suggest that a healthy, but not necessarily new, 800-900CCA (cold cranking amps) battery is a good choice.
+It should be able to provide more than 1500 amps for the milliseconds that are required by the kWeld spot welder.
 The main drawback with this set up is that the spot welder must sit between the terminals in order to keep the length of the wires short, and inductance as low as possible.
-Another draw back is that at full charge, a lead acid battery has a surface charge which is quickly dissipated after a few spot welds in quick succession.
-This feature could mess with your weld consistency since your test welds and calibration can not account for the voltage drop.
+Keeping a battery minder or solar charge controller connected to your battery will ensure it is always ready to go.

 Option 2: